 Earthquakes’ potential for catastrophic destruction makes them intriguing and mysterious, especially since we have no real way to predict when they’ll take place.
 Beyond the major ones receiving international attention, many small, undocumented earthquakes go unreported and cause trouble for homeowners and renters all over the US.

-There have been 58,984 earthquakes in the past 365 days, according to Earthquake Track, so when it comes to protecting your home and personal property against earthquakes, you want to be properly covered for loss, no matter the strength on the Richter scale.
+There have been well over 50,000 earthquakes in the past 365 days, according to Earthquake Track, so when it comes to protecting your home and personal property against earthquakes, you want to be properly covered for loss, no matter the strength on the Richter scale.

 We’re here to answer your biggest questions about earthquake insurance – here’s what we’ll cover:

 What does earthquake insurance cover?

 How much does earthquake insurance cost?

 Earthquake insurance reimburses you for damage caused by earthquakes, from damage to your home and personal property, to temporary living arrangements.
 It’s available in most states as an add on to your homeowners insurance policy, or you can buy it from a carrier that specializes in selling earthquake coverage.

 Geography 101: An earthquake is an intense shaking of the earth’s surface, caused by fractures in the earth, aka fault lines, which can be devastating to a home’s structure and extended property.
 148 million Americans are at risk of damage from earthquakes, and fault lines aren’t the only cause of earthquakes – fracking and mining also cause quakes in parts of Oklahoma, for instance.

 The potential cost of earthquake-related damage has steadily grown as buildings get older, and more urban developments are popping up in areas that are at high risk for earthquakes.